Five Crazy Things Sex Does To Your Brain

 A study found that people who have sex during their adolescent years might be more susceptible to emotional problems in their adult years.
-Researchers monitored male hamsters that were sexually active at differnt life stages and a group that was not sexually active at all.
+Researchers monitored male hamsters that were sexually active at different life stages and a group that was not sexually active at all.
 The groups of sexually active hamsters showed an increase in anxiety and depressive-like behaviors compared to the hamsters that did not have sex.

-Impact on developing brain
+Impact on Developing Brain